Happy Ghost: Release

-In the Philippines, the film was released by South Cinema Films as Magic to Win 3: The Origin on 12 January 1989, after Happy Ghost II and III (respectively released as Magic to Win and Magic to Win 2).
+In the Philippines, the film was released by South Cinema Films as Magic to Win 3: The Origin on 12 January 1989.
+It was released after Happy Ghost II (1985) and Happy Ghost III (1986) which were released as Magic to Win and Magic to Win 2 respectively.

-Reception
+Reception and legacy

 In his book Horror and Science Fiction Film IV, Donald C. Willis stated that Happy Ghost was "fairly elaborate and inventive, but tends to run off in all directions".